 Gene insertion/replacement holds great promise for the treatment of multiple diseases.
 There are several approaches to insert genes into the genome, both targeted and randomly.
 For safety reasons it is important to map transgene integration to evaluate the potential risks associated with genomic locations.
-We have developed multiple Illumina based assays to detect viral integrations and off-target nuclease activity.
-In addition to this, we are using long-read Oxford Nanopore sequencing to monitor the fidelity of on-target integration of large DNA donor constructs.
-We will present examples on the use of these assays within the development of preclinical gene therapy programs.
+We have developed multiple Illumina based assays to detect viral

-67 - Evaluation of CRISPR off-targets in single cells reveals previously unidentified offtargets and gives mechanistic insights in relation to cellular chromatin and gene expression state
+67 - Evaluation of CRISPR off-targets in single cells reveals previously unidentified off-targets and gives mechanistic insights in relation to cellular chromatin and gene expression state